Teradata/stacki-wiki/Install-Frontend.md

 <h3>Step 6 - Add Pallets</h3>

 Choose the </b>Pallets</b> you want to install.
-If booting from a CD, pallets should automatically load onto the list for you to choose.
+If booting from a DVD, pallets should automatically load onto the list for you to choose.
 You can also load more pallets through a network by clicking on "Add Pallets" and providing the URL to the pallets server.
 That will load the pallets as well.
-The "Id" column will distinguish between pallets loaded from CD vs pallets from a network.
+The "Id" column will distinguish between pallets loaded from DVD vs pallets from a network.

 <h3>Step 7 - Review</h3>